tangotargeting/Cordova-TangoPlugin/INSTALLATION-Android.md

 ### 3. Enable Push Notifications

 Tango Targeting uses FCM for push notifications.
 For this you will need a [Firebase](https://firebase.google.com/) account.
-After successfully creating the account follow this steps.
+After successfully creating the account follow these steps.

 1. Go to [Firebase Console](https://console.firebase.google.com/);
 2. Add a new project;
 3. When the project is created, click on *Add Firebase to your Android app*.
-A popup window will open with 3 steps;
+A pop-up window will appear with 3 steps;
 4. In the first step your android package name is required.
 This can be found in your project's *config.xml* file.
 Look for `<widget android-packageName="com.yourapp.android" />` if `android-packageName` is missing, use the `id` attribute;
 5. Click **Register app**.
 It will take you to step 2;
 6. Download the file *google-services.json* and copy it in the root folder of your cordova project;